 This feeling that something is missing is longer lasting but less debilitating than a clinical or unipolar depression.

 -A Dysthymic depression usually does not prevent a person from day to day functioning.

-It can however, affect their sleep patterns, daily activities, and most importantly, their overall feeling of well-being and happiness.
+However, it can affect their sleep patterns, daily activities, and most importantly, their overall feeling of well-being and happiness.

 Those suffering with this chronic disorder can have fairly mild depression symptoms from day to day, but over a stretch of years and sometimes a lifetime, this can have a severe cumulative effect.